zinob/x4-recovery/README.md

 ===========
 **As of yet this is just a very crude read-only FAT32 module in python created via explorative programing.**

-The goal of this program is to be able to recover films from memmory card disk-dumps of the Hubsan X4 HD.
+The goal of this program is to be able to recover films from memory card disk-dumps of the Hubsan X4 HD.

-The Hubsan X4 have an aggriviating bug of just creating a 4KiB AVI file with no usefull content if the power to the quad is cut before the user presses the "stop recording button" on the quad.
+The Hubsan X4 HD have an aggravating bug of just creating a 4KiB AVI file with no useful content if the power to the quad is cut before the user presses the "stop recording button" on the quad.
+This might either happen if the user forgets to press the button prior to disconnecting power or in the event of a hard landing.

+This is touted as a feature in the manual, so go figure.

 This is an attempt at seeing if it is possible to reconstruct the file by re-pointing the FAT and possibly re-creating the AVI (RIFF)-header